Exact inflationary solutions in exponential gravity

 \section{Acknowledgements}

 We thank Debottam Nandi for fruitful discussions and suggestions.
-JPJ is supported by CSIR Junior Research Fellowship, India and JM is supported by UGC Senior Research Fellowship, India.
-The work is supported by Max Planck-India Partner Group on Gravity and Cosmology.
+JM thank Prof. L. Sriramkumar for supporting him during his visit at IITM.
+JPJ is supported by CSIR Junior Research Fellowship, India and JM was supported by UGC Senior Research Fellowship, India.
+The work is supported by DST-Max Planck Partner Group on Gravity and Cosmology